 5 Christmas Card Prayer Bingo

-Create a sheet with 8+ images and/or words which appear on Christmas cards e.g. manger, robin, Christmas trees.
+Download this FREE sheet or create your own with 8+ images and/or words which appear on Christmas cards e.g. manger, robin, Christmas trees.
 Assign each image a prayer, which you will pray for people who send you a card with that image on.
+6 24 Books

 Buy or borrow 24 books (preferably Christmas ones) then unwrap and read one a day.
 Older children may prefer a chapter book such as the 24 chaptered The Christmas Mystery by Jostein Gaarder.
 More ideas on books you could get here.